 Charles Hayden purchased the land for 337-339-341 Commonwealth on February 27, 1879, from Grenville T. W. Braman, Henry D. Hyde, and Henry M. Whitney, trustees of a real estate investment trust that had purchased several parcels of land on March 1, 1872, from the Boston Water Power Company

 Nehemiah Rice was a dealer in leather, hides, and wool.
 He and his wife, Josephine (Emery) Rice lived at 59 Chester Square and then, during the 1882-1883 winter season, at 353 Beacon.
 341 Commonwealth may have been the home of a Mr. Newell who was listed there in the 1882 and 1883 Blue Books, but not in the City Directories.

-The Rices’ two children, Annie Tyler Rice and Charles G. Rice, a member of his father’s hide and wool firm, lived with them.
+The Rices’ two children, Annie Tyler Rice and Charles Goodnow Rice, a member of his father’s hide and wool firm, lived with them at 341 Commonwealth.
 Charles Rice married in October of 1890 to Anne S. Proctor.
 After their marriage, they lived at 327 Beacon with her parents, Thomas Emerson Proctor and Emma Esther (Howe) Proctor, during the 1890-1891 winter season, and then moved to 469 Beacon.

 Nehemiah Rice died in December of 1911.
 Josephine Rice continued to live at 341 Commonwealth and in Beverly with their daughter, Annie.

 341 Commonwealth was not listed in the 1927-1931 Blue Books, and was shown as vacant in the 1930-1931 City Directories.